Introduction to solar heat and hot water

 Research from Swiss-based Solartechnik Prufung Forschung shows that the best performing collectors are more than twice as efficient as the worst ones.
 It found that the most effective flat plate collectors are made in Austria and Germany and the best evacuated tubes in Switzerland and Northern Ireland.
 Six of the 10 worst performing evacuated tube collectors are made in China.

 What does solar thermal cost?

-Phase 1 of the Renewable Heat Incentive
+Non-domestic Renewable Heat Incentive

 Well installed, and properly-used, solar hot water systems will provide around 60 per cent of the hot water a home needs.
-Typical savings from a well-installed and properly used system in the EST field trial (published October 2011) were Â£55/year when replacing gas and Â£80/year when replacing electric immersion heating
+Typical savings from a well-installed and properly used system in the EST field trial (published October 2011) were Â£55/year when replacing gas and Â£80/year when replacing electric immersion heating.

 Planning permission for solar panels?

 Solar panels are generally considered â€˜permitted developmentâ€™ in England and Wales as long as they do not protrude more than 200mm from the wall or above the roof slope; and are not higher than the highest part of the roof.

 They are permitted in a conservation area as long as the panels are not installed on a wall that fronts a highway.
 However, if you live in a listed building you will have to apply for planning permission.
 Up-to-date advice is available on the governmentâ€™s planning portal.